lingeringwillx/StructIO/README.md

 **read_pstr(size, endian=None)**

-Reads a Pascal string from the object and returns it. *size* is used to specify how many bytes are used for the string's length in the object.
+Reads a Pascal string from the buffer and returns it. *size* is used to specify how many bytes are used for the string's length in the buffer.
 The endian of the length of the string can be specified with the *endian* argument.

 **write_pstr(string, size, endian=None)**

-Writes *string* to the object as a Pascal string.
+Writes *string* to the buffer as a Pascal string.

 **skip_pstr(size, endian=None)**